-At the General Meeting of 19 February 2018, the Company's shareholders resolved to create conditional share capital to be used for employee benefit plans.
-The share capital may be increased by up CHF 120'000.00 by the issuance of up to 600'000 shares with a nominal value of CHF 0.20 each or up to 5.1% of the existing capital issued and outstanding as of 31 December, 2018.
-Further information can be found in articles 3c and 5 of the Articles of Association (https://www.medartis.com/fileadmin/user_upload/Investor_Relations/Corporate_Governance/Statuten_der_Medartis_Holding_AG.pdf).
+At the Annual General Meeting of 19 February 2018, the Company's shareholders resolved to create conditional share capital to be used for employee benefit plans.
+The share capital may be increased by up to CHF 118'095.60 by the issuance of up to 590'478 shares with a nominal value of CHF 0.20 each or up to 5.0% of the existing capital issued and outstanding as of 31 December, 2019.
+Further information can be found in articles 3c and 5 of the Articles of Association.

 The creation of conditional capital for employee benefit plans was proposed by the Board of Directors in connection with the Company's IPO in 2018.
-This conditional capital allowed Medartis to establish its current, share-based long-term equity compensation plan to foster the important alignment of management's interests with the interest of the company's shareholders.
-Further information can be found in articles 3.1, 3.2 c) and 3.2 f) of the Remuneration Report Section of this Annual Report.
+This conditional capital allowed Medartis to establish its current, share-based long-term equity compensation plan to foster the important alignment of management's interests with the interest of the Company's shareholders.
+Further information can be found in articles 3.1, 3.2 c) and 3.2 e) of the Remuneration Report Section of this Annual Report.

-During this initial period as a listed company, the Board of Directors considered the use of conditional capital for employee benefits appropriate while safeguarding the company's liquidity and investing into the strategic growth of Medartis.
+The Board of Directors considered the use of conditional capital for employee benefits appropriate while safeguarding the Company's liquidity and investing into the strategic growth of Medartis.
 The maximum dilution potential of this capital is limited and is expected to be more than compensated for by the incentives it creates for plan participants to create long-term value for Medartis and its shareholders.